Most people do not realize their paycheck is at risk until the deductions begin.

-To do this, the IRS will contact your employer directly and tell them how much to pay to you and how much to send directly to them.
+Once the IRS decides to levy your paycheck, they tell your employer to garnish your wages by sending them this IRS publication how much to pay you and how much to send directly to them.
+Employers do not have a choice, they must comply.
 States are allowed to use the same means to collect unpaid taxes owed to them as well.

 There are several factors that determine how much of each paycheck you can keep.
 These include: